Pacific Northwest Christmas Events in 2021

 Winter Hikes – Hiking is a great way to get outdoors & spend time together as a family.
 These hikes are all great ones to do in the wintertime too (although Gold Creek Pond will involve winter gear as there is now snow there, but it’s still very easily accessible with kids)

 Virtual Christmas Activities

 Winterfest – Free.
 Seattle’s Winterfest is going virtual this year.
 They will be offering virtual Festal holiday videos.
 You’ll find performances, cooking and craft demonstrations and other holiday traditions presented in video form.
 This starts November 27th & new content will be added every Saturday in December.
 There will also be a virtual Student Showcase platform, featuring video content from schools and youth arts training programs.
-Content will be available starting November 27th.
-The PTSA Reflections exhibit will also be virtual this year – this will be an online student art gallery available now.

 Let us know if you know of any other fun family Christmas activities to add to our list!